csound-flossmanual/csound-floss/book/12-d-csound-in-ios.md

     let file = docsDirURL.appendingPathComponent("outFile.aif")
     csound.record(to: file)

-Note: the stopRecording method is used to stop recording without also stopping Csound's real-time rendering.
+Note: the `stopRecording` method is used to stop recording without also stopping Csound's real-time rendering.

-**3.2 Rendering (Offline)**
+### Rendering (Offline)

-You can also render a .csd to an audio file offline.
+You can also render a *.csd* to an audio file offline.
 To render Csound offline to disk, use the record:toFile: method, which takes a path rather than a URL as its second argument.
 For example: